So you all know about that new Ritual version of Summoned Skull? Well, the history behind him goes a bit deeper than you may have realized.

 Or rather, as he’s known on this side of the pond, Lord of the Pit.

-As it turns out, Summoned Skull appears to be based on this early Magic the Gathering card – which makes a bit more sense when you realize it appeared in the very first showcasing of Duel Monsters in the manga, back when the idea was to showcase several different types of games.
+As it turns out, Summoned Skull appears to be based on this early Magic the Gathering card – which makes a bit more sense when you realize it debuted in the very first appearance of Duel Monsters in the manga, back when the idea was to showcase several different types of games.
 So having a card game called “Magic and Wizards” and making a monster that was much more of an overt reference to Magic was likely the point.
 In fact, the Anniversary art for Summoned Skull comes full circle, with art much more evocative of newer artwork for Lord of the Pit than of a skeletal demon.

 Additionally, you can also see where Summoned Skull takes some further inspiration from his Magic counterpart: the old wording for creature typing in Magic was “Summon X”, with X being the type of the creature.
 In this case, it would be “Summon Demon”, or デーモンの召喚 (Deemon no Shoukan).
 Now compare that to the Japanese name for our skull boy up there.
 Look familiar?